StephanHCB/go-mailer-service/README.md

 I chose to go with [gin](https://github.com/gin-gonic/gin).
 We'll see how that turns out.

-After finding [chi](https://github.com/go-chi/chi), I decided to use that framework for my [go-campaign-service](https://github.com/StephanHCB/go-campaign-service), the other side of this example.
-We'll see which one works better.
+After finding [chi](https://github.com/go-chi/chi), I decided to try that framework for my [go-campaign-service](https://github.com/StephanHCB/go-campaign-service), the other side of this example.

 ## Implementation Experience with Gin